 Context manager

-Use when you need to set input/output manually or record tool calls mid-span._TraceSpan attributes and methods
+Use when you need to set input/output manually or record tool calls mid-span.tracer.trace_tool_call() instead of reporting it after the fact:

 tracer.trace() parameters